lennartj/nazgul_tools/src/site/markdown/index.md

 The Nazgul Framework has two main components:

 1. **Nazgul Framework: Tools**.
 The Nazgul Tools project (this reactor) aims to use best-of-breed tools to achieve a usable, well-composed and simple mode of development and deployment.
-It defines codestyle, IDE integration and global aspects usable in any project development.
+It defines Maven plugins, Codestyle and Quality tracking, IDE integration and global aspects usable in any project development.
+Nazgul Tools builds fully OSGi-compliant artifacts and a features-assembly.

 2. **Nazgul Framework: Core**.
 The Nazgul Core project (another reactor) provides a set of commonly useable library tools, built on top of the Nazgul Tools codestyle, IDE integration and global aspects.
 These tools are mainly self-sustaining and are ready to be integrated and used in any project.
+Nazgul Core builds fully OSGi-compliant artifacts and a features-assembly.

 ## What can the Nazgul Framework do for my project?